Chapter 4123:1-11 Laundering and Drycleaning

 (A) Scope.

 The purpose of these safety requirements is to provide reasonable safety for life, limb and health of employees.
-In cases of practical difficulty or unnecessary hardship, the Ohio bureau of workers’ compensation may grant exceptions from the literal provisions of these requirements or permit the use of other devices or methods when, in the opinion of the industrial commission, equivalent protection is thereby secured.
+In cases of practical difficulty or unnecessary hardship, the Ohio bureau of workers' compensation may grant exceptions from the literal provisions of these requirements or permit the use of other devices or methods when, in the opinion of the superintendent of the division of safety and hygiene, equivalent protection is thereby secured.

-These specific requirements supplement those of Chapter 4123:1-5 of the Administrative Code, “Specific Safety Requirements of the Ohio Bureau of Workers’ Compensation Relating to All Workshops and Factories,” and are minimum requirements of an employer for the protection of such employer’s employees and no others and apply to the rubber and plastic industries where crude, synthetic, or reclaimed rubber or plastics are processed.
+These specific requirements supplement Chapter 4123:1-5 of the Administrative Code, "Specific Safety Requirements of the Ohio Bureau of Workers' Compensation Relating to All Workshops and Factories," and are minimum requirements of an employer for the protection of such employer's employees and no others and apply to places of employment wherein laundering or drycleaning processes are performed.

 Installations or constructions built or contracted for prior to the effective date of any requirement shall be deemed to comply with the provisions of these requirements if such installations or constructions comply either with the provisions of these requirements or with the provisions of any applicable specific requirement which was in effect at the time contracted for or built.